-The specimens shall be blood; serum or plasma in type and the usual precautions in the collection of venipuncture samples should be observed.
+The specimens shall be blood, serum or plasma in type, and the usual precautions in the collection of venipuncture samples should be observed.
 For accurate comparison to established normal values, a fasting morning serum sample should be obtained.
-The blood should be collected in a plain redtop venipuncture tube without additives or anti-coagulants (for serum) or evacuated tube(s) containing EDTA or heparin..
-Allow the blood to clot for serum samples.
-Centrifuge the specimen to separate the serum or plasma from the cells.
+The blood should be collected in a plain redtop venipuncture tube without additives or anti-coagulants.
+Allow the blood to clot.
+Centrifuge the specimen to separate the serum from the cells.

 Samples may be refrigerated at 2-8°C for a maximum period of five (5) days.
-If the specimen(s) cannot be assayed within this time, the sample(s) may be stored at temperatures of -20°C for up to 30 days.
+If the specimen(s) cannot be assayed within this time, the sample(s) may be stored at temperatures of -20° C for up to 30 days.
 Avoid use of contaminated devices.
 Avoid repetitive freezing and thawing.
-When assayed in duplicate, 0.05ml of the diluted specimen is required.
+When assayed in duplicate, 0.050ml of the specimen is required.